c4urself/bump2version/README.md

   Template string how to search for the string to be replaced in the file.
-  Useful if the remotest possibility exists that the current version number might be present multiple times in the file and you mean to only bump one of the occurences.
-Can be multiple lines, templated using [Python Format String Syntax](http://docs.python.org/2/library/string.html#format-string-syntax)
+  Useful if the remotest possibility exists that the current version number might be present multiple times in the file and you mean to only bump one of the occurrences.
+Can be multiple lines, templated using [Python Format String Syntax](https://docs.python.org/3/library/string.html#format-string-syntax)

 #### `replace =`
   **default:** `{new_version}`